Milan to Cinque Terre by Train, Driving and Day Trip

 Milan to Cinque Terre Train Price

 When booking your train ticket from Milan to Cinque Terre, understand there are two ticketing options – 1st class and 2nd class.
-The main difference between first class and second class is space.
-First class seats are typically wider and offer more leg room vs. 2nd class.
+The main difference between the first class and the second class is space.
+First-class seats are typically wider and offer more legroom vs. 2nd class.

 - Milan -> Monterosso | 1st Class: €31 – €34 | 2nd Class: €22 – €26